prat07/Hybrid_Recommender_System/README.md

 Direct download link - http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/ratings_Apps_for_Android.csv
 The dataset includes no metadata or reviews, but only (user,item,rating,timestamp) tuples, having approx. 2.6+ million ratings

+The dataset is analyzed using five techniques/algorithms, namely – User-based CF, Item-based CF, SVD, ALS and Popular items, and a hybrid recommender system is proposed, which essentially is an ensemble of top three performing models on the given dataset.

 Check Project Summary for Analysis Synopsis.

 Check Jupyter Notebooks for Analysis Steps.